ArifPeycal/arifpeycal.github.io/_posts/2025-11-21-htbexpressway.md

 ---

+Expressway is an Easy Linux machine that demonstrated a misconfigured IPsec VPN service (ISAKMP/IKEv1) exposing a Pre-Shared Key (PSK) through Aggressive Mode, which allowed hash-cracking of the VPN group secret.
+Privilege escalation was achieved due to an unauthorized and vulnerable sudo binary (sudo 1.9.17).
+This binary allowed host-based sudoers misconfiguration exploitation, ultimately granting full root privileges.

 <img width="936" height="134" alt="image" src="https://github.com/user-attachments/assets/5d71d011-121e-47be-8181-1e41e1444a4b" />

 ## Recon
 ### Initial Scanning

 `nmap` finds one open TCP port, which is SSH (22).
 I tried to scan several times, but the result is still the same.
-Since it is not relevant to bruteforce username and password for SSH, we need to check also the UDP ports.
+Since it is not possible to bruteforce username and password for SSH, we need to check also the UDP ports.
 ```bash
 ─ nmap -p- -v --min-rate 1000 10.10.11.87
 Starting Nmap 7.94 ( https://nmap.org ) at 2025-11-20 22:06 +08